tempus-app/tempus/docs/frontend/Contributing.md

 ## Adding a Library

 Adding a library is crucial when adding major elements to the frontends.
 Typically you will need to do this when making a new shell, for example refer to to the following directory [libs/client/onboarding-client/business-owner/shell](../../libs/client/onboarding-client/business-owner/shell/).
-Another case occurs when adding features, for example refer to[libs/client/onboarding-client/business-owner/features](../../libs/client/onboarding-client/business-owner/features/).
+Another case occurs when adding features, for example refer to [libs/client/onboarding-client/business-owner/features](../../libs/client/onboarding-client/business-owner/features/).
 Libraries hold all the relevant code such as the html, css, and typescript needed to display and interact with a page.
 The following command describes how to generate a library:

 ```
 npx nx generate @nrwl/angular:library --name=<library-name> --directory=<directory-path>